 “Wild, funny, proper.
 Tsiang adds some much-needed verve and sass to Canadian poetry,” adds poet Sue Goyette.

-Sarah has written for numerous journals, and is the author of several poetry collections, including Status Update, poems inspired by Facebook, nominated for the Pat Lowther Award.
+Sarah’s latest collection, Status Update, poems inspired by Facebook, is a current nominee for the Pat Lowther Award.
 Sweet Devilry, her first book, won the Gerald Lampert Memorial Award.
-She is the editor of Desperately Seeking Susans, an anthology of poems by writers named Susan, and Tag: Canadian Poets at Play.
+She is the editor of Desperately Seeking Susans, an anthology of poems by writers named Susan.
+Now, she is editing Tag: Canadian Poets at Play.

 Also known for her imaginative children’s books, Sarah is a veritable publishing powerhouse, publishing eight books in less than five years.
 Her first children’s book, A Flock of Shoes, earned a starred review from Quill & Quire, was named a “10 Best Bets” book by the Ontario Library Association, and has been translated into both Korean and French.
 Of Breathing Fire, her recent young adult novel, Publishers Weekly writes: “Tsiang’s protagonist crackles with personality, and readers will be rooting for Ally as she juggles, flips, and breathes fire to come into her own.”

 Sarah teaches full-time at Sheridan College, commuting to the Brampton campus every week.
 She lives in Kingston, balancing motherhood and family life with her exploding writing and teaching careers.